fpagliughi/cooper/README.md

     // ----- The client API -----

+    // These run in the context of the calling (client) thread
+    // and therefor are not allowed to touch the private data.

     /**
      * Sets a value in the key/value store.
      * This is an asynchronous operation.